• Home

 Step 2: The Toppings - While the tater tots are cooking, now is the time to get all the other ingredients prepped so everything comes together quickly.

 Heat or make gravy according to package or jar directions.
 If using homemade, reheat if necessary.
+You want the gravy warm, but not boiling as it will just soak into the tots instead of coating them.

 Your mise en place is set!
 A.k.a. you have everything prepped and measured out to easily assemble the recipe!

 Tucking some of the cheese curds around the tater tots will allow the heat from them to start to warm the cheese curds to perfection.
 The goal isn't to have completely melted curds.
+It makes this tater tot poutine irresistible!

 This is the ultimate comfort food appetizer.